CoderKingQ/Monopoly/README.md

   - Utility

 ### UML Class Diagram:
 A UML Class Diagram which shows and describes the structure of our monopoly system.
-It shows the classes and their attributes and methods, and also the relationship between classes.
+It shows the classes their attributes and methods.
+It also shows the relationship between classes.

 ### UML Sequence Diagram:
 There are 3 sequence diagrams that show the interaction for when a player